ShawnLJW/cereal-is-a-soup.github.io/README.md

 # Welcome to my GitHub portfolio!
-My name is Shawn, currently an O Level student.
+My name is Shawn, currently an O Level student studying computing and math.
 Looking to study Data Science in the future.
-I seek to understand the things I like, so this page shows some of what I've done to learn data science.
+I seek to understand the things I like, so this profile shows some of what I've done to learn.

 ## Projects
 ### [Free-response Survey Processing](https://github.com/cereal-is-a-soup/Open-ended-Response-Processing)